clubanderson/labeler/README.md

                 app.kubernetes.io/part-of: sample-app

 # Labeler with deployment to multiple contexts
-If your in a jam and need kubectl or helm to deploy to multiple context, just add "--remote-contexts=wds1,wds2" to quickly deploy packages to multiple remote contexts.
+If your in a jam and need kubectl or helm to deploy to multiple context, just add "--l-remote-contexts=wds1,wds2" to quickly deploy packages to multiple remote contexts.
 Assumes all contexts are in the original kubeconfig.
-(TODO - add params list of --kubeconfig in --remote-kubeconfigs and iterate to find the right one, then break)
+(TODO - add params list of --kubeconfig in --l-remote-kubeconfigs and iterate to find the right one, then break)

   with kubectl:

-    kl apply -f examples/kubectl/pass --label=app.kubernetes.io/part-of=sample --context=kind-kind --namespace=temp --overwrite --remote-contexts=wds1,wds2  kind-kind/default ⎈
+    k apply -f examples/kubectl/pass --label=app.kubernetes.io/part-of=sample --context=kind-kind --namespace=temp --overwrite --l-remote-contexts=wds1,wds2  kind-kind/default ⎈

     deployment.apps/my-app-deployment2 unchanged
     service/my-app-service2 unchanged